allegheny-college-cmpsc-100-spring-2020/course-project/README.md

 ## Helpful reading

 To ensure complete preparation for completing this assignment, review all of the chapters covered to this point in the course (up to and including the date of assignment for this project).
 As we cover new material, you will likely choose to incorporate it into your thinking and development.
 In some cases, new topics may replace or revise your problem-solving methods.
-If your group would like additional tutorials or guidance for developing your project using any topic, please schedule a meeting time to review and discuss application of concepts.
+If you would like additional tutorials or guidance for developing your project using any topic, please schedule a meeting time to review and discuss application of concepts.

 In addition, there may exist concepts, modules, or third-party classes not covered in this course.
 You are welcome to use these provided that you document how they are used and ensure that you are not merely taking something "off the shelf" (i.e. substituting someone else's solution for your chosen project).
 Often, development requires going well beyond your current knowledge to produce a high-quality product.